DDX3X: Role in cancer

 DDX3X is involved in many different types of cancer.
-For example, it is abnormally expressed in breast epithelial cancer cells in which its expression is activated by HIF1A during hypoxia.
+For example, it is abnormally expressed in breast epithelial cancer cells in which HIF1A activates its expression during hypoxia.
 Increased expression of DDX3X by HIF1A in hypoxia is initiated by the direct binding of HIF1A to the HIF1A response element, as verified with chromatin immunoprecipitation and luciferase reporter assay.
 Since the expression of DDX3X is affected by the activity of HIF1A, the co-localization of these proteins has also been demonstrated in MDA-MB-231 xenograft tumor samples.

-In HeLa cells DDX3X is reported to control cell cycle progression through Cyclin E1.
-More specifically, DDX3X was shown to directly bind to the 5´ UTR of Cyclin E1 and thereby facilitating the translation of the protein.
-Increased protein levels of Cyclin E1 was demonstrated to mediate the transition of S phase entry.
+In HeLa cells, DDX3X is reported to control cell cycle progression through Cyclin E1.
+More specifically, DDX3X was shown to directly bind to the 5´ UTR of Cyclin E1, thereby facilitating the protein's translation.
+Increased protein levels of Cyclin E1 were demonstrated to mediate the transition of S phase entry.

-Melanoma survival, migration and proliferation is affected by DDX3X activity.
-Melanoma cells with low DDX3X expression exhibit a high migratory capacity, low proliferation rate and reduced vemurafenib sensitivity.
-While high DDX3X expressing cells are drug sensitive, more proliferative and less migratory.
-These phenotypes can be explained by the translational effects on the melanoma transcription factor MITF.
+Melanoma survival, migration, and proliferation are affected by DDX3X activity.
+Melanoma cells with low DDX3X expression exhibit a high migratory capacity, low proliferation rate, and reduced vemurafenib sensitivity.
+At the same time, high DDX3X-expressing cells are drug-sensitive, more proliferative, and less migratory.
+The translational effects on the melanoma transcription factor MITF can explain these phenotypes.
 The 5' UTR of the MITF mRNA contains a complex RNA regulon (IRES) that is bound and activated by DDX3X.
 Activation of the IRES leads to translation of the MITF mRNA.
-Mice injected with melanoma cells with a deleted IRES display more aggressive tumor progression including increased lung metastasis.
+Mice injected with melanoma cells with a deleted IRES display more aggressive tumor progression, including increased lung metastasis.
 Interestingly, the DDX3X in melanoma is affected by vemurafenib via an undiscovered mechanism.
-It is unknown how DDX3X is downregulated by the presence of vemurafenib.
-However, reduced levels of DDX3X during drug treatment explains the development of drug resistant cells frequently detected with low MITF expression.
+It is unknown how the presence of vemurafenib downregulates DDX3X.
+However, reduced levels of DDX3X during drug treatment explain the development of drug-resistant cells frequently detected with low MITF expression.

 Clinical significance

 Mutations of the DDX3X gene are associated with medulloblastoma.
-In melanoma the low expression of the gene is linked to a poor distant metastasis free survival.
+In melanoma, the low expression of the gene is linked to poor distant metastasis-free survival.
 In addition, the mRNA level of DDX3X is lower in matched post-relapse melanoma biopsies for patients receiving vemurafenib and in progressing tumors.

 Mutations of the DDX3X gene also cause DDX3X syndrome, which affects predominantly females and presents with developmental delay or disability, autism, ADHD, and low muscle tone.